 Avoid: We didn’t have any negative experiences based on the two times here.
 But depending on your budget, the dinner could feel a bit over priced compared to their lunch options.
 The appetizers are around 25fL and entrees are 35-45 fL.
 If you get a drink, you’ll easily spend $50 USD per person here for dinner.

 Deja Vu is one of the highest ranked restaurants on Tripadvisor.
-When we checked into our hotel, we also saw that they had a 11USD lunch special on week days!
-It seemed like a great deal but this was the restaurant that left us most disappointed!
-We went in on a weekday and there was one server and just two other tables.
+They also had a 11USD lunch special on week days!
+It seemed like a great deal but this was the restaurant that left me most disappointed!
+I went in on a weekday and there was one server and just two other tables.
 As soon as we asked for tap water instead of bottled water, the server’s attitude was very snobby.
 And once we both ordered the lunch specials, he was even more unattentive.
 The worst was when we tried to pay with a $100 bill and he rudely said he has no change.

 Not only was the service bad, the food was subpar too.
 My mahi mahi lunch special was tasteless, dry, and had so many bones!
 The only good part was the fried plantains.
-My boyfriend’s goat stew was a bit more tasty but nothing to write home about.
+The goat stew was a bit more tasty but nothing to write home about.

 Recommendations: Maybe we went on an off day but I wouldn’t recommend this restaurant at all.
 The decor is quite French inside though so it gives an European flair.
-That might be a point of attraction in deciding on where to eat.
 The two orange bits in the photo were the friend plantains and were my favorite part of the meal!

 Avoid: If you are getting the lunch special, don’t get the mahi mahi and it is really tasteless.

 Kome is consistently recommended as the fine dining restaurant to go to in Pietermaai and even in Curacao.
 It is located a bit further inland compared to the other restaurants in this post.
 They have a beautiful patio with potted palm plants, but we took a seat inside.
 They open for lunch and dinner with a midday menu from 2:30-6pm.
-When we went for lunch, the restaurant was quite empty.
 I got the Hongos Y Setas (19fL) for lunch which is a sauce of mushrooms, goat cheese creme fraiche, cured egg yolk with bread on top.
 It was really tasty and had a nice curry and Mediterranean flavor to it!
 The plating is beautiful here but it is higher on the price tag.